-What is the mission of the Valor in the Atlantic expedition?
+What was the mission of the Valor in the Atlantic expedition?

-This three-week expedition in and around the Monitor National Marine Sanctuary (MNMS) will use our Remotely Operated Vehicle (ROV) Yogi to explore historic shipwrecks from the U.S. Civil War, World War I, and World War II’s Battle of the Atlantic.
-NOAA is proposing to expand MNMS to protect and honor these nationally significant shipwrecks.
-Researchers will be looking at the biological communities on these shipwrecks to help answer questions about the ecological function in support of management of these ecosystems.
+The Global Foundation for Ocean Exploration’s three-week expedition in and around the Monitor National Marine Sanctuary (MNMS) used our Remotely Operated Vehicle (ROV) Yogi to explore historic shipwrecks from the U.S. Civil War, World War I, and World War II’s Battle of the Atlantic.
+Researchers looked at the biological communities on these shipwrecks to help answer questions about the ecological function in support of management of these ecosystems.